AdobeDocs/campaign-web.en/help/v8/content/generative-email.md

     ![](assets/email-genai-3.png)

-1. Customize the **[!UICONTROL Content type]** settings to match your desired asset characteristics.
+1. Customize the **[!UICONTROL Content type]** assets settings to match your desired asset characteristics.

 1. Once your prompt is ready, click **[!UICONTROL Generate]**.